sage-code/eve/manual/structure.md

 * [Expressions](#expressions)
 * [Server](#server)
 * [Execution](#drivers)

-## Modules
+## Scripts

-Modules are source code files having extension: *.eve.
-Module names starts with lowercase letter can contain underscore and digits but no special characters.
+Scripts are source code files having extension: *.eve. script names starts with lowercase letter can contain underscore and digits but no special characters.
 Longer names that use several words will separate with underscore.
-The module name can be 64 characters long.
+The script name can be 64 characters long.

 ## Regions
-Each module is divided into regions.
+Each script is divided into regions.
 Each region is identified by one of these keywords:

 {import, define, global, class, method}

 **members**
-Members of each region are indented two spaces from left side.
-A region terminate with region name follow by semi column.
+Members belonging to a region are indented two spaces from left side.
+A region terminate when other region starts or indentation is changed.
 Regions can be repeated but can not be nested.

 **syntax**
 ```
 ************************************************
-**   First line of a module can be a comment  **
+**   First line of a script can be a comment  **
 ************************************************
+** system region has zero indentation
+** system region contains directives and system variables
 #directive
-#directive
 ...

-$ystem_variable
-...
+** define global constants
+$system_variable  := value/expression
+$system_constant := value/expression

 import
-  import_region
+  ** import_region

 ## head comment
 define
-  ** static
-  ** type
+  ** type declarations

+## global variables
 global
-  ** public variables
+  ** variable declaration

 class: name
   ** class_definition